Midland County Court Records

 How to Search Probate Records

-Visit the County Clerk’s public records search or the PublicSearch portal to look up recorded probate documents.
-For case-specific docket information, contact the County Clerk’s office at (432) 688-4402 or visit the 4th floor of the courthouse during regular business hours.
+Use the County Clerk's public records search or the PublicSearch portal to look up recorded probate documents.
+For case-specific docket information, contact the County Clerk's office at (432) 688-4402 or visit the 4th floor of the courthouse during regular business hours.
 Attorneys must e-file probate documents; self-represented parties may file at the counter.

 Guardianship and Mental Health

-Guardianship applications—whether for adults or minors—carry a $1,110 filing fee that includes the cost of an attorney ad litem.
+Guardianship applications — whether for adults or minors — carry a $1,110 filing fee that includes the cost of an attorney ad litem.
 Mental-health commitment applications are filed in the County Courts at Law at a cost of $520.
 These records are subject to heightened confidentiality protections under the Texas Health and Safety Code, and access may be restricted to the parties involved, their attorneys, and the court.